 Resists a temperature of up to 250-degree Celsius

 The insole of this boot is the Pro Fiber 20.
 It is a combination of polypropylene and fiberglass.
 The upper felt coating resists a temperature of up to 250-degree Celsius.
 The lower coating is a compressed felt anti-stretch.

-The Scarpa Mont Blanc Pro GTX upper comprises of 3mm suede leather and S-Tech Fabric.
-They are breathable and water resistant.
+The Scarpa Mont Blanc Pro GTX upper comprises 3mm suede leather and S-Tech Fabric.
+They are breathable and water-resistant.
 The S-Tech Fabric from Scarpa is also known to be lightweight.
 Furthermore, this material once “lasted,” retains its shape despite wear and tear.

 The tongue has the Ribs technology.
 This ensures that pressure from the laces is evenly distributed across the foot.
 It involves the injection of PU on the elastic fabric of the tongue.